kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/09-sending-large-transfers/articles/01-is-it-safe-to-send-large-amounts-with-wise/content.md

+# Sending large transfers
-# Is it safe to send large amounts with Wise?
+## Is it safe to send large amounts with Wise?
 It can be stressful sending large amounts abroad.
 So we do a lot to make sure you, your money, and your data are always safe and protected.

 ### We’re regulated around the world